 Last year at Oracle OpenWorld, the most frequent questions about Hadoop and Big Data were either “What is it?” or “Will Hadoop replace Oracle?”.

-The consistent message, both from Oracle and from independent data architects has been: “Hadoop will not replace Oracle.
-Each system has its strengths and they can be used side by side to offer wider range of data storing and processing possibilities”.
+The consistent message, both from Oracle and from independent data architects, has been: “Hadoop will not replace Oracle.
+Each system has its strengths, and they can be used side by side to offer a wider range of data storing and processing possibilities”.

-It seems that most professionals understood and agreed with this message, because this year the question I am hearing most is “Which data should we store in Hadoop and which in Oracle”.
+It seems that most professionals understood and agreed with this message, since the most frequent question this year is: “Which kind of data should we store in Hadoop and in Oracle?”

 I can’t claim to have the definitive answer, but I can offer some pointers and start the discussion.

-If you have images, videos, sound files and anything else that is non-text unstructured data, and you plan on actually processing the data, Hadoop is definitely the solution.
+If you have and plan on actually processing images, videos, sound files, and anything else that is non-text unstructured data, Hadoop is definitely the solution.
 Storing 1T of image files in a database or storage device and copying them over the network for process on application servers is far less efficient than using Hadoop to process the data where it is stored.

 If you store images and videos without processing them, Hadoop is still a fairly cost effective solution, but at this point you need to calculate cost per terabyte and see which data store makes the most sense.

-If you store text files that are truly unstructured such as blog posts, and you plan on processing them using natural language processing tools, Hadoop is a good solution.
-Allowing you to store unstructured text and process it at the point of storage.
+If you store text files that are truly unstructured, such as blog posts, and plan on processing them using natural language processing tools, Hadoop is a good solution.
+It allows you to store unstructured text and process it at the point of storage.

 If you just want to search your text files and don’t plan on processing them, a text-index solution such as SOLR makes more sense.

 If at all possible, it is preferable to structure the data when you first store it.
-This way you only structure it once vs. multiple times by each application retrieving the data.
+This way, you only structure it once instead of multiple times by each application retrieving the data.
 You also reduce the possibility of errors due to undocumented structure.
-Typically it also reduces disk space usage.
+Typically, it also reduces disk space usage.

 However, as you recall, database experts caution against using the database as a “bucket of bits”.
-Performance of relational databases depend on having the right data model.
-If you don’t know how the data will be used and don’t have a good data model, it is better to store the data unstructured on Hadoop until such time that you know how the data will be used and can create a good relational data model for it.
+The performance of relational databases depend on having the right data model.
+If you don’t know how the data will be used and don’t have a good data model, it is better to store the data unstructured on Hadoop until you know how the data will be used and can create a good relational data model for it.

-Note that I was only discussing the data stored, there is also the question of “What types of data processing should be done with Hadoop?”
+Note that I was only discussing the data stored.
+There is also the question: “What types of data processing should be done with Hadoop?”